Julie Delpy: Personal life

-Delpy moved to New York in 1990 and moved to Los Angeles a few years later.
-She has been a naturalized US citizen since 2001, although she also retains her French citizenship.
+Delpy moved to New York in 1990, then to Los Angeles a few years later.
+She has been a naturalized US citizen since 2001 although she also retains her French citizenship.
 She divides her time between Paris and Los Angeles.
 From 2007 to 2012 she was in a relationship with German film composer Marc Streitenfeld.
-Their son, Leo Streitenfeld, was born in January 2009.
+Their son was born in January 2009.

 In 2015 she married Dimitris Birbilis.

 Delpy has expressed her commitment to correcting inaccurate assumptions regarding feminism, telling IndieWire "I'm very dedicated to feminism [but] even if I'm a feminist, I don't think all women are perfect.
 If we're equal to men, we are also imperfect like men ...
-[Some men] try to say [feminists] think that women are better than men, and I want to tell them, 'no'."
+[Some men] try to say [feminists] think that women are better than men, and I want to tell them, 'no'".
 In a 2007 interview with Jan Lisa Huttner, she said, "I was raised by a feminist, so I'm not a feminist.
 I don't need to be.
 I’m equal to men.
 I have no issues with the idea that I'm the same as a man.
 I have my differences; I have breasts, and different plumbing, different stuff down there.
-But outside of this, my consciousness, my capacity at creating, my capacity at doing things is the same as a man."
-However, in a 2012 interview with Emily Greenhouse in The New Yorker, she said, "You know, I've been raised by feminists, and I'm such a feminist, there's no way I'm not going to be feminist, because my core is so deeply feminist that I can even make sexist comments about women, and I feel still a feminist."
+But outside of this, my consciousness, my capacity at creating, my capacity at doing things is the same as a man".
+However, in a 2012 interview with Emily Greenhouse in The New Yorker, she said, "You know, I've been raised by feminists, and I'm such a feminist, there's no way I'm not going to be feminist, because my core is so deeply feminist that I can even make sexist comments about women, and I feel still a feminist".

 Delpy has said she has been plagued by health problems since childhood and had to wear callipers at age eight.
-She also occasionally experiences migraines and panic attacks.
+She also occasionally experiences migraines and panic-attacks.

+In 2022, Delpy was an honoree by the Carnegie Corporation of New York's Great Immigrant Award.